Man dies after his smartphone explodes and catches fire in his bedroom

 Cradle Fund is a Ministry of Finance company in Malaysia that helps tech entrepreneurs and startups, having funded successful local companies like ride-hailing app Grab and fintech startup iMoney.
 In other words, Nazrin was a tech-savvy person.
 That kind of qualification, however, will not help if your phone ends up exploding while you’re asleep.
 Battery-powered devices occasionally fail, and in rare cases these failures can lead to explosions and fires.

-The Galaxy Note 7 (top image) is the only smartphone in the world to have been recalled because of a fire hazard.
+The Galaxy Note 7 is the only smartphone in the world to have been recalled because of a fire hazard.
 But while many users reported Note 7 explosions and fires, there were no fatal accidents involving Samsung’s ill-fated handset.